nuhu-ibrahim/TM-CW/README.md

 # Text Mining
 This is the github repository for all our text mining courseworks

+## Folder Structure
-### CW1: Is the folder where everything relating to coursework 1 will be saved
+#### CW1: Is the folder where everything relating to coursework 1 will be saved
-### CW2: Is the folder where everything relating to coursework 2 will be saved
+#### CW2: Is the folder where everything relating to coursework 2 will be saved

 ## Build Setup